A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: System model

 \section{System model}

 As illustrated in \fig{fig:system}, a secure FD wireless circulator is enabled by an $M$-element RIS.
-In this setup, all users operate in FD mode, allowing simultaneous transmission and reception.
-Each FD user is equipped with $N_{t}$ transmit (TX) antennas and $N_{r}$ receive (RX) antennas, with $N_{t} = N_{r} = N$ for simplicity.
-The FD users are indexed by $\mathcal{K} = \{1, \dots, K \}$.
-The following assumptions are made: \textit{i}) Each FD user has perfect instantaneous channel state information (CSI).
-The CSI is acquired using BD-RIS channel estimation techniques \cite{li_channel_2024}. \textit{ii}) The $(k-1)^{\rm{th}}$ FD user transmits data to the $k^{\rm{th}}$ FD user.
-For $k=K$, the $K^{\rm{th}}$ FD user transmits to the $1^{\rm{st}}$ FD user, as depicted in \fig{fig:system}.
-Therefore, the FD users are connected in a circular manner, allowing signals to propagate in one direction.
+In this setup, all $K$ UEs operate in FD mode, allowing simultaneous transmission and reception.
+Each FD UE is equipped with $N_{t}$ transmit (TX) antennas and $N_{r}$ receive (RX) antennas, with $N_{t} = N_{r} = N$ for simplicity. {In addition, we consider both internal and external eavesdroppers (EVE).
+In the case of internal EVEs, the $k^{\rm{th}}$ FD UE can be eavesdropped by $i^{\rm{th}}$ FD UE, where $i \in \mathcal{K}, i \neq k, k+1$.
+For example, for the UE 1 in the circulator with three FD UEs, UE 1 itself cannot be eavesdropped and UE 2 receives wanted signal from UE 1, thus UE 1 can be eavesdropped by UE 3.
+In the case of external EVEs, we consider $K$ external EVE, each equipped with single antenna, attempting to intercept the communication among FD UEs.
+The FD UEs and EVEs are both indexed by $\mathcal{K} = \{1, \dots, K \}$.}

+The following assumptions are made: \textit{i}) {Each FD UE has perfect instantaneous channel state information (CSI) with details in Remark \ref{remark1}.} \textit{ii}) The $(k-1)^{\rm{th}}$ FD UE transmits data to the $k^{\rm{th}}$ FD UE.
+For $k=K$, the $K^{\rm{th}}$ FD UE transmits to the $1^{\rm{st}}$ FD UE, as depicted in \fig{fig:system}. {\textit{iii}) The UE-EVE pair is assumed in the scenario of external EVEs, \ie the $k^{\rm{th}}$ FD UE is eavesdropped by the $k^{\rm{th}}$ EVE \cite{bloch2011physical, niu2021weighted}. } Therefore, the FD UEs are connected in a circular manner, allowing signals to propagate in one direction.
 This configuration is referred to as a wireless circulator.
 We use $\mathbf{\Phi} \in \mathbb{C}^{M \times M}$ to represent the scattering matrix of the BD-RIS.
 In the case of a group-connected BD-RIS, the group size is denoted as $M_g$, and the total number of groups is $G = M/M_g$.
 The group-connected BD-RIS is expressed as $\mathbf{\Phi} = \operatorname{blkdiag}(\mathbf{\Phi}_1, \cdots, \mathbf{\Phi}_G)$.
 Notably, the D-RIS and fully-connected BD-RIS are special cases where $G = M$ and $G = 1$, respectively.